AMD Ryzen 7 8700G vs Intel Core i9-12900K

 Who should buy each?

-Choose the Intel Core i9-12900K if: you do a lot of video editing, you want maximum performance for gaming at high settings, or you plan to overclock for even more power.
+Choose the Intel Core i9-12900K if: you plan on heavy multitasking, do a lot of video editing or streaming, or want the absolute best performance for gaming.

 Conclusion